 The mission of the Operations Division is to provide fire, rescue and other emergency services at premium levels of customer service and cost.
 Operations personnel provide this protection on a day-to-day basis through proper and quality training and by maintaining both themselves and their equipment in a state of readiness.

-Services include fire suppression, vehicle rescue, technical rescue, hazardous materials response and Weapons of Mass Destruction (WMD) response.
+Services include fire suppression, emergency medical response, vehicle rescue, technical rescue, hazardous materials response, active shooter response and Weapons of Mass Destruction (WMD) response.

 The Operations Division is composed of 24 cross-trained career firefighters, divided into three shifts of 8 members.
-Each shift has a Captain, two Engineers and five firefighters.
+Each shift has a Captain, Lieutenant, Engineer and five firefighters.
 Shifts are 24 hours on duty, followed by 48 hours off duty.
 The minimum shift staffing is 6 per shift

 The Operations Division's vehicles include:

 The Fire Department maintains a cache of water rescue equipment for response to flooding and low-water crossing rescues that occur within the City.
-Equipment includes throw bags, Personal Flotation Devices (PFDs), helmets, ropes and rope rescue hardware, and an Inflatable Rescue Boat (IRB) and motor.
+Equipment includes throw bags, Personal Flotation Devices (PFDs), helmets, ropes and rope rescue hardware.